Beniam-Kumela/2D-heat-transfer-m/README.md

 Contributions are welcome!
 Please feel free to open an issue or submit a pull request if you find a bug, have a feature request, or would like to improve the project in any way.

 For the future, maybe some implicit, direct, and linear algebra-based schemes could have been used for Scenarios 1 and 2 to reduce computation time needed for the iterative finite difference method utilized.
 This also reduces the restriction required for stability so smaller time steps or grid sizes could be used.
 A slightly more accurate model for Scenario 1 would have included forced convection and temperature dependent thermal conductivity.

-## Research Paper

-More information on numerical method derivations, assumptions, problem statements, results, interpretations, and resources can be found in the [following paper I wrote](https://drive.google.com/file/d/1A6dHPU9K8siqNGdmViDhwMqeZ43r1jWI/view?usp=drive_link).

 ## License

 This project is licensed under the MIT License.